 On this page we’ve estimated United States Household Income Brackets for 2018.
-This data is for households in the United States, including income earned between January and December of 2017.
-We also include a table of every household income percentile for 2018 United States data.
-Selected United States Household Income Brackets for 2018 and 2017 […]
+This data is for households in the United States, for income earned between January and December of 2017.
+We include a table of every household income percentile for 2018 United States data including the top one percent.
+We also have research on individual […]

 I’ve mentioned it in previous posts, but I’ll say it here again: I purchased a house this year, against the advice of many (and to the delight of a select few).
 One of the things you will note if you undertake your own house hunt (or you’ll recall if you’ve ever purchased a house) is the massive information disparity which exists between the house-hunter (or seller) and Realtor(s).
 Even though, with few exceptions, real estate purchases are the largest purchases most of us will make in our lives, transparency is non-existent and bad advice abounds.
 For starters, and the purpose of this article, I’d like you to consider two statements: “it’s a good thing when home prices rise” and “It’s a good time to buy now, interest rates are low”.
 Let’s consider those, shall we?